Chaucer House Portsmouth: The walkthrough

 With the Victoria Park nearby, take a stroll whenever you need to rethink your life’s choices.
 And let’s face it, this is uni life, so might as well get ready for a few of those strolls.

 At Chaucer House student accommodation, you will be living in a fully furnished room with a comfortable bed and ample storage space for those must-have belongings.
 You will also get a dedicated study space to do such unnecessary things like studying.
 There is a range of both en suite and studio rooms, depending upon how social or introverted you are.

-The studio flats can give you the first taste of your own place.
+The studio flats in this Portsmouth student accommodation can give you the first taste of your own place.
 With privacy, personal bathroom and a well-fitted kitchen, you can finally say hello to adulting.

 We love a lil' extra

-Chaucer House student accommodation has a spectacular entrance and the reception area with sprawling sofas, chairs and tables.
+This University of Portsmouth accommodation has a spectacular entrance and the reception area with sprawling sofas, chairs and tables.
 There is also a spacious study room on the ground floor.
 On the first floor, there is a substantial standard room that's perfect either for studying or just chilling out with your friends or flatmates.
 A vending machine and a fully furnished kitchen will see to it that even at midnight, you can satisfy those midnight pangs of hunger.
-The place also boasts of great communal spaces and additional facilities –
+The student housing Portsmouth also boasts of great communal spaces and additional facilities –

 Onsite community staff